straysheep-dev/straysheep-dev.github.io/docs/notes/wazuh-tailscale.md

 Replace `hosts:` with either the keyword `localhost` to run locally or create a group name to reference in an inventory file.
 Replace `address:` with your Wazuh manager's Tailnet IP.

+!!! tip "Using Tailscale's Magic DNS"

+    If you're using Magic DNS in Tailscale, you can (and should) point your agents to the FQDN of the Wazuh manager they'll be communicating with.
+This way if you need to move or redeploy any server-side infrastructure, agents can still communicate as long as the TLS certificate remains the same.

 ```yml
 ---
 - hosts: tailnet_group